51nodes/vc-revocation-graph/credential-revocation-subgraph-files/README.md

 * In the console you will get the following

   ![image](./img/deployed.png)
-* Now we can query the index data open `https://api.thegraph.com/subgraphs/name/<github-name>/credential-revocation-graph` in browser and run the following query to get the hashes of all credentials that are revoked by a your Issuer-A from `./ssi-contracts`
+* Now we can query the index data open `https://api.thegraph.com/subgraphs/name/<github-name>/credential-revocation-graph` in browser and run the following query to get the hashes of all credentials that are revoked by Issuer-A in `./ssi-contracts`

   ![image](./img/query.png)
-The Results should contain only 1 revoked crednetial, unless you modified the scripts in `./ssi-contract` or used an already existing contracts for this query.
+The Results should contain only 1 revoked crednetial, unless you modified the script in `./ssi-contract` or used an already existing contract for this query.
 You can also compair the results with the logged data of the executed script in `./ssi-contract`